-Blue and Gold Fleet Bay Cruise Adventure
+Blue and Gold Fleet San Francisco Bay Cruise

-The one-hour narrated Bay Cruise Adventure is the only tour included on the San Francisco CityPASS, but it manages to hit a lot of the major landmarks.
+The one-hour narrated San Francisco Bay Cruise is the only tour included on the San Francisco CityPASS, but it manages to hit a lot of the major landmarks.
 You’ll sail under the iconic Golden Gate Bridge, along San Fran’s waterfront, and circle historic Alcatraz Island.
 The audio tour is available in nine languages, and you have your pick of indoor or outdoor seating.

 Aquarium of the Bay

-OK, yes, the California Academy of Sciences has an aquarium, but this is next level!
+Sure, the California Academy of Sciences has an aquarium, but this is next level!
 I’m talking 300 feet of tunnels and more than 20,000 marine animals of the San Francisco Bay in a massive and immersive exhibit.
 You’ll see sharks, moon jellies, colorful rockfish, river otters, a giant Pacific octopus, and more.

-Adults and kids will love building their own creations in the Tinkering Studio.
+Adults and kids alike will love building their own creations in the Tinkering Studio.
 Visualists will be mesmerized by the Colored Shadows and Soap Film Painting Exhibits.
 Science buffs will get lost exploring the Living Systems gallery.
 There’s truly something for everyone.

 Other Benefits of the San Francisco CityPASS

-Where the San Francisco CityPASS Falls Short
+Where the Pass Falls Short

 The San Francisco CityPASS can save you some serious cash, but it isn’t perfect.
-There are a couple of shortcomings worth mentioning.

 Who Should Consider the San Francisco CityPASS?

-First Timers — If it’s your first time in San Fran, the included attractions will likely be on your to-do list.
+- First Timers — If it’s your first time in San Fran, the included attractions will likely be on your to-do list.
 Why not do them for less with the San Francisco CityPASS?

-Travelers Who Like a Relaxed Pace — If you prefer to spread out your sightseeing and enjoy a flexible schedule, you’ll appreciate that the San Francisco CityPASS is good for nine days.
+- Travelers Who Like a Relaxed Pace — If you prefer to spread out your sightseeing and enjoy a flexible schedule, you’ll appreciate that the San Francisco CityPASS is good for nine days.
 That’s plenty of time to explore each attraction at your leisure and take a day off in between, if that’s your thing.

-Who Should Skip the San Francisco CityPASS?
+Who Should Skip the Pass?

-- Extreme Budget Travelers — Everyone loves saving money, and the San Francisco CityPASS can definitely help you do that.
+- Extreme-Budget Travelers — Everyone loves saving money, and the San Francisco CityPASS can definitely help you do that.
 But if your sightseeing budget is pretty much nil, you’re gonna want to stick to the free sights.

 Tips for Using the San Francisco CityPASS

 Check Regular Admission Prices Based on Age — The San Francisco CityPASS defines adults as everyone 12 and up, but that’s not necessarily how the attractions do their pricing.
-Four of them offer discounted admission to teenagers.
+Five of them offer discounted admission to teenagers.

 How to Buy the San Francisco CityPASS